mcl-uk/Eliptic_Curve_Cryptography/README.md

 First, note there is nothing eliptical or curvey about 'eliptic curves' in this context.
 Because it exists in a finite number space the 'curve' is in fact a collection of xy points that satisfy the cubic equation: y^2 = x^3 + ax + b _within_ our chosen number space.
 Imagine a (huge) piece of graph paper with many dots peppered on it.
-One of dots is used as a starting point (referred to as G) and the maths of ECC involves moving through the dots on a well defined but seemingly random route.
+One of the dots is chosen as a starting point (referred to as G) and the maths of ECC involves moving through the dots on a well defined but seemingly random route.

 Perhaps surprisingly the computational demands of ECC are significantly less than those of RSA, particularly in key generation.
 Plus ECC key-lengths can be much smaller for the same level of security.